Would you be happy if you could make your car last as long as possible?

 With basic routine maintenance you can extend your vehicle’s serviceable life by many years.

-In 2016, the average age of an automobile on the road was 11+ years old!
+In 2019, the average age of an automobile on the road was 11+ years!

-Surprising right?
-Actually ten years of serviceable life is not all that crazy.
-You can do better than 15+ years with proper maintenance.
+Actually ten years of serviceable life is now fairly common.
+And you can certainly do better than 15+ years with proper maintenance.

 Preventative Care is Key

 Cars today are far more reliable than those built a decade ago, but quality only goes so far.
-You have to maintain the machine and give it some tender loving care.
-Going beyond standard oil, air and fuel filter changes, makes a huge difference towards preventing engine wear and increasing reliability.
+You do have to care for your vehicle and give it some love.

 Some Vehicle Care Tips

 Be sure to also keep your transmission regularly serviced.
-Regular maintenance will prevent transmission failure down the road.
+Regular maintenance prevents transmission failure down the road.